AllenBastian/auth-gateway-rest-springboot/README.md

 4) "{\"@class\":\"org.springframework.security.core.context.SecurityContextImpl\",\"authentication\":{\"@class\":\"org.springframework.security.authentication.UsernamePasswordAuthenticationToken\",\"authorities\":[\"java.util.Collections$UnmodifiableRandomAccessList\",[{\"@class\":\"org.springframework.security.core.authority.SimpleGrantedAuthority\",\"authority\":\"ADMIN\"}]],\"details\":null,\"authenticated\":true,\"principal\":{\"@class\":\"org.springframework.security.core.userdetails.User\",\"password\":\"password\",\"username\":\"user\",\"authorities\":[\"java.util.Collections$UnmodifiableSet\",[{\"@class\":\"org.springframework.security.core.authority.SimpleGrantedAuthority\",\"authority\":\"ADMIN\"}]],\"accountNonExpired\":true,\"accountNonLocked\":true,\"credentialsNonExpired\":true,\"enabled\":true},\"credentials\":null}}"

 as we can see eventhough this has @class annotation, the classPath is of the common class of User (org.springframework.security.core.userdetails) which by default spring-secuirty has so it is deserialized properly and working

+If there is any solution or the correct way to this please help.